faniimokun/nairocare.com/README.md

 # nairocare.com
-WebApp for donations to IDPs
+WebApp for donations to NairoCare Foundation